Ultimate Franklin Outdoor Itineraries

 Both of these sites played integral roles in the Battle of Franklin and include interpretive signage and other educational opportunities.
 Several other Franklin parks include marked and measured trails.

 Then, there’s the jewel in our outdoor crown, the scenic Harpeth River that winds through Williamson County and makes a horseshoe around Franklin.
-Six public access canoe launches are located within a short distance, and Paddle Dog Adventures can outfit you with two-hour canoe or kayak floats with pick-up and drop-off service, or they can put you on a stand-up paddleboard or in the aforementioned craft in the Lake at Westhaven.
+Six public access canoe launches are located within a short distance, and Paddle Dog Adventures can outfit you with a two-hour canoe or kayak floats with pick-up and drop-off service, or they can put you on a stand-up paddleboard or in the aforementioned craft in the Lake at Westhaven.

 The Harpeth is known for smallmouth and redeye bass, and most of the river is shallow enough to wade during the warm months.
 Check with the Tennessee Wildlife Resources Agency for licenses and regulations or book a half or full-day drift boat float or wading trip with the Franklin Fly Fishing Company‘s experienced guides.